Calcium Flakes in Swimming Pool? Causes, Clearing, and Prevention

 Or you have not been monitoring and balancing Calcium Hardness (CH), pH, TA, and other mineral levels, which have become incredibly high, forming calcium scales in your pool.

 By nature, Calcium white flakes are common in saltwater swimming pools.
-This is because of the high temperature and pH in electrolytic chlorine generators and the use of calcium in the production of chlorine introduced in the pool.
+This is because of the high temperature and pH in electrolytic chlorine generators.
+Moreover, calcium is used in the production of chlorine introduced in the pool.

 White flakes or calcium buildups do not just come in saltwater pools overnight but due to the gradual accumulation of calcium scales in the chlorine generator's salt cell plates.